Let's talk about the best white paint colors for your home, and my favorite.

 What is it about white paint colors?

 I started my quest for the perfect white paint color when we were planning our kitchen remodel in our Illinois house.
-I checked out a lot of whites but ultimately narrowed it down and shared some of my favorites in my 5 popular whites for kitchen cabinets post.
+I checked out a lot of whites but ultimately narrowed it down to 5 popular white paint colors for kitchen cabinets.

 Sherwin Williams Alabaster